mariya/musicproduction/_posts/2014-02-11-daw-skills-you-cant-live-without.markdown

                 </section>
                 <section class="tips">
                   <h5>Tips</h5>
-                  <p>A region is a “window” into an audio file.
+                  <p>A region is a "window" into an audio file.
 Manipulating the region won’t affect the file itself.
 This technique is <strong>non-destructive</strong>.</p>
                 </section>
               </section>
               <section class="how">